Peter-SB/n8n-ai-instagram-scraper/README.md

 ### Self-hosted VS Cloud LLMs

 I tried a variety of models, both self-hosted and through APIs.
-I found ChatGPT-4.1-nano struggled with categorisation so switch to the mini model for a compromise of cost and accuracy.
+I found ChatGPT-4.1-nano struggled with categorisation so switch to the mini model for a compromise of costs and accuracy.
 I tried self-hosted models such as TinyLLama which ran ok on my server's cpu but this wasn't very accurate.
-Llama 3.1 4B worked ok on my PC's gpu but was too slow on my servers cup.
+Llama 3.1 4B worked ok on my PC's gpu but was too slow on my servers cpu.
 I overall found this model still struggled with classification as well sticking to the json schema.

 ## Challenges